Skip to Main Content

 Roppongi Hills and the Venue's Competitive Position

 The Roppongi Hills address places Piao-Xiang in a high-traffic, high-spend dining corridor where competition runs across all cuisine categories.
 The building hosts multiple restaurant floors, and the surrounding streets include some of Tokyo's most-recognised fine dining.
 In this setting, a Michelin-starred Chinese restaurant with a ¥¥¥ price positioning sits between the casual Chinese segment and the ¥¥¥¥ tier occupied by Tokyo's most expensive Chinese rooms.
-The Google review score of 3.7 across 137 reviews is lower than comparable starred venues, which may reflect format expectations from diners arriving without context about the historical and conceptual frame.
+The Google review score is 3.8 across 151 reviews.
 Premium Chinese restaurants in Tokyo that operate on scholarly or archival premises tend to require some calibration on first visit.
 The 2024 Michelin star provides the clearest independent benchmark: peer evaluation within a credentialed system confirms the kitchen's technical level, even where Google's broad user base produces a different signal.

 Tokyo's Chinese Dining in a Wider Frame